vjda/nexus3-casc-cli/README.md

   * custom internal users
   * custom roles
   * custom privileges
-  * LDAP connections
+  * LDAP connections (not available yet but in a near future :sunglasses: )
 * Deleting any unknown configuration for items like...
   * blob stores
   * content selectors
   * clean up policies
   * routing rules
   * repositories
-  * LDAP connections (not available yet but in a near future :sunglasses: )
+  * LDAP connections (not available yet)
   * local users (_anonymous_ and _admin_ users will be ignored)
   * custom roles (built-in roles will be ignored)
   * custom privileges (built-in privileges will be ignored)